 Intravenous drug use has long been recognized as contributing to the spread of blood-borne diseases like HIV and Hepatitis - this results, of course, from the sharing of needles by drug users.
 The public health response to this specific problem - that is, infectious disease transmission via drug use - has been to set up needle exchanges where users can obtain clean needles.
 These have been in operation for some time, but the next logical step was to provide an environment where people can inject drugs safely and also access health and addiction services.
-The first such "safe injection site" in North America began operating in Vancouver's Downtown Eastside in Sept.
-2003.
-According to Neil Boyd, a criminologist at SFU, it's been a resounding success:
+The first such "safe injection site" in North America began operating in Vancouver's

 "There is no doubt that InSite has made a positive impact for the individuals who use InSite, the residents, service providers and business operators in the neighbourhood, and for the greater public health of the community," said Professor Boyd.